VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -promscrape.suppressDuplicateScrapeTargetErrors
      Whether to suppress 'duplicate scrape target' errors; see https://docs.victoriametrics.com/vmagent.html#troubleshooting for details
   -promscrape.suppressScrapeErrors
      Whether to suppress scrape errors logging.
-The last error for each target is always available at '/targets' page even if scrape errors logging is suppressed
+The last error for each target is always available at '/targets' page even if scrape errors logging is suppressed.
+See also -promscrape.suppressScrapeErrorsDelay
+  -promscrape.suppressScrapeErrorsDelay duration
+     The delay for suppressing repeated scrape errors logging per each scrape targets.
+This may be used for reducing the number of log lines related to scrape errors.
+See also -promscrape.suppressScrapeErrors
   -remoteWrite.aws.accessKey array
      Optional AWS AccessKey to use for -remoteWrite.url if -remoteWrite.aws.useSigv4 is set.
 If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
      Supports an array of values separated by comma or specified via multiple flags.